 Domestic animals – such as dogs and cats – are the best pets.
 Unfortunately, millions of exotic animals become victims of the pet trade each year.
 Well-meaning individuals often purchase exotic animals with good intentions.
 Tragically, they do not understand the specialized physical and psychological needs of these creatures.
 Animals suffer and many stories are reported about the dangers when people keep exotic animals as pets.

-As the Earth’s population grows, the loss of native habitats for animals becomes increasingly greater.
+As the Earth’s population grows, the loss of native habitats for animals becomes increasingly great.
 Many animals and their habitats are affected by the choices we make.
 Understanding our impact on the Earth can result in the lessening of our ecological footprint and healthier habitats for all.

 In a world of ever-evolving technology, today’s children are increasingly disconnected from the natural world.
 Spending time in nature helps to instill respect, responsibility and compassion for the Earth’s creatures.